noun, plural dil·et·tantes, dil·et·tan·ti [dil-i-tahn-tee]. /ˈdɪl ɪˈtɑn ti/.

 Origin of dilettante

-Examples from the Web for dilettantish
+Example sentences from the Web for dilettante

 Men who marry rich, by contrast, are often seen as dilettantish—effete even.Mitt Romney: The GOP’s Own John Kerry, or Is He More an Al Gore?|Michelle Cottle|January 14, 2012|DAILY BEAST

 His dilettantish manner was gone for good, as was also his foppish beard.Molly Brown of Kentucky|Nell Speed

 Evelyns suggestions were unpractical and dilettantish, and Pepyss ramblings not over wise.Haunted London|Walter Thornbury

 Word Origin for dilettante

 Someone who is interested in the fine arts as a spectator, not as a serious practitioner.
 Dilettante is most often used to mean a dabbler, someone with a broad but shallow attachment to any field.